 The Moot Court competition is open to all second- and third-year students who want to hone their appellate advocacy skills.
 Both students and faculty avidly follow the competition.
 In the first round, participants argue a case before panels of local attorneys.
 In the second round, 10 students brief and argue a different case before a faculty panel.
 The four finalists work in teams to brief and argue yet another case before a panel that includes distinguished sitting federal appellate and Supreme Court judges.

-Chicago's devotion to interdisciplinary inquiry
+UChicago's devotion to interdisciplinary inquiry

 is as old as the school itself.
 It grows out of our conviction that the law does not exist in a vacuum.
 We can understand the law and legal methods only if we understand both how the law affects the behavior of the society it governs and how the law reflects the values of that society.
 For this reason, students do not study law as an autonomous discipline.
 Faculty draw students' attention to insights from the social sciences, the humanities, and the natural sciences beginning on the first day of class.
 Faculty members include philosophers, economists, historians, and political scientists, and each year several law school classes are cross-listed with other departments of the University.
 While Law and Economics was the first interdisciplinary field for which the Law School became famous, our curriculum demonstrates that students and faculty forge ahead in many other disciplines as well.